cloudera/copilot/docs/source/users/index.md

     alt="Screen shot of the initial, blank, chat interface." class="screenshot" />

 To compose a message, type it in the text box at the bottom of the chat interface and press <kbd>ENTER</kbd> to send it.
 You can press <kbd>SHIFT</kbd>+<kbd>ENTER</kbd> to add a new line.
 (These are the default keybindings; you can change them in the chat settings pane.)
-Once you have sent a message, you should see a response from Jupyternaut, the Jupyter AI chatbot.
+Once you have sent a message, you should see a response from Cloudera Copilot, the Jupyter AI chatbot.

 <img src="../_static/chat-hello-world.png"
-    alt='Screen shot of an example "Hello world" message sent to Jupyternaut, who responds with "Hello world, how are you today?"' class="screenshot" />
+    alt='Screen shot of an example "Hello world" message sent to Cloudera Copilot, who responds with "Hello world, how are you today?"' class="screenshot" />

 The chat backend remembers the last two exchanges in your conversation and passes them to the language model.
 You can ask follow up questions without repeating information from your previous conversations.
 Here is an example of a chat conversation with a follow up question:

 #### Initial question
 <img src="../_static/chat-history-context-1.png"
-    alt='Screen shot of an example coding question sent to Jupyternaut, who responds with the code and explanation.' class="screenshot" />
+    alt='Screen shot of an example coding question sent to Cloudera Copilot, who responds with the code and explanation.' class="screenshot" />

 #### Follow-up question
 <img src="../_static/chat-history-context-2.png"
-    alt='Screen shot of an example follow up question sent to Jupyternaut, who responds with the improved code and explanation.' class="screenshot" />
+    alt='Screen shot of an example follow up question sent to Cloudera Copilot, who responds with the improved code and explanation.' class="screenshot" />

 ### SageMaker endpoints usage